 Logs existing on the forest floor would be retained.
 The harvesting operations would add small woody debris of the size class of the cut trees.
 This would include the retention of cull logs, tree tops, branches, broken logs and any snags that would be felled for safety reasons.
 Snags or green trees that fall down after the harvest operation would contribute to the down wood component of the future stand.
-If funding becomes available, two to seven trees per acre would be felled or girdled to create coarse woody debris.
+Two to seven trees per acre would be felled or girdled to create coarse woody debris.
+Partially rotted down logs left from the previous clearcut may be degraded if moved or run over by ground-based equipment.

-Duff disturbance would be minimized where full suspension yarding occurs in skyline and helicopter operations, and where designated and existing skid trails are used in ground-based yarding operations.
+Duff disturbance would be minimized where full suspension yarding occurs in skyline and helicopter operations, where designated and existing skid trails are used in ground-based yarding operations, and where harvesters travel over slash mats when traveling away from designated skidtrails.
 Soil microbial populations would likely be reduced initially in areas of exposed soils.
 Leaving branches and needles throughout the units where trees are felled should help maintain carbon and nutrient levels.
-Organic material would be displaced on approximately 111 acres of soil exposed during mechanical felling, yarding and road construction and reconstruction operations.
+Organic material would be displaced on approximately 83 acres of soil exposed during mechanical felling, yarding and road construction and reconstruction operations.